-Previously, we published a two part series on Testamentary Trust Wills; what they are and their benefits (see Part 1 and Part 2).
+Previously, we published a two part series on Testamentary Trust Wills; what they are and their benefits.
 This series is going to dig a bit deeper and give you greater insight into the different aspects of Testamentary Trust Wills.

 The final step in the process of administering an Estate is the actual distribution of the Estate.
 This can occur once 6 months has passed since the date of death of the testator and also once the appropriate Notices have been published.
 This allows creditors a final chance to make a claim on the Estate and also provides the executor or administrator with protection against such claims.

 Now that Probate has been granted the assets need to be obtained from all of the relevant asset holders.
 This process can seem cumbersome and timely as many different asset holders need to be contacted and the release of assets may take some time.